tjmahr/dissertation/docs/14-aim1-familiar-word-recognition.md

 [.05--.10].

-(ref:evt2-gca-cors) Uncertainty intervals for the correlations of growth curve features at each time point with expressive vocabulary (EVT-2 standard scores) at age 5.
+(ref:evt2-gca-cors) Uncertainty intervals for the correlations of growth curve features at each timepoint with age-5 expressive vocabulary (EVT-2 standard scores).
 The bottom rows provide intervals for the pairwise differences in correlations between timepoints.
+For example, the top row of the left panel is the correlation between age-3 peak probability and age-5 expressive vocabulary.

 <div class="figure" style="text-align: center">
 <img src="14-aim1-familiar-word-recognition_files/figure-html/evt2-gca-cors-1.png" alt="(ref:evt2-gca-cors)" width="80%" />